main-branch/semver_pr_label_check/README.md

 **Note:** *You **must** install the [GitHub command line tool (gh)](https://github.com/cli/cli#installation) before running these commands.*

-As an alternative, you can create these labels manually in your GitHub repository using the GitHub UI.

 ```shell
 gh label create "major-change" \
   --description "The PR introduces changes that could break code using this gem" \